yiguo-17/you-deserve-arrays/README.md

 ### Setup

-This is a test-based challenge, similar to many we've done before, but here's the workflow again in case you've gotgotten:
+This is a test-based challenge, similar to many we've done before, but here's the workflow again in case you've forgotten:

 1. Clone and fork this repo.
-2. Nagivate into the directory.
+2. Navigate into the directory.
 3. Run `npm install`.
-4. Run `npm test`.
+4. Run `jest --watch-all`.
 5. Create the functions according to the specifications in `main.test.js` and this README.

 ### Challenges

-**See `main.test.js` (or your `npm test` terminal) for full examples of expected output given certain inputs.**
+**See `main.test.js` (or your `jest --watch-all` terminal) for full examples of expected output given certain inputs.**

 1. `getFirstItemFrom`: takes in an array as a parameter and returns the first item from that array.